AlansCodeLog/vectortracer/README.md

 npm install vectortracer
 ```

-The package can be installed directly from the git repo like so:
+The package can also be installed directly from the git repo like so:

 ```
 npm install https://github.com/alanscodelog/vectortracer